PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Two1.md

 With a sigh she pulled herself up to sit; muscles stretching, which brought her back to the present.
 The grass stalk in her mouth, now an inconvenience, spat out to make room for thought.

-Wiggling her toes she felt the exquisite comfort in the soft leather of her boots.
+Wiggling her toes she felt the exquisite comfort; the soft leather of her boots.
 She could do that all day.
 She had been doing that all day.

 “So,” she said to herself, “what I need is a plan.”